chocolatey/choco-wiki/CommandsDownload.md

      Password - the user's password to the source.
 Defaults to empty.

      --cert=VALUE
      Client certificate - PFX pathname for an x509 authenticated feeds.
        Defaults to empty.

      --cp, --certpassword=VALUE
      Certificate Password - the client certificate's password to the source.
        Defaults to empty.

      --recompile
      Recompile - Download all external resources and recompile the package to use the local resources instead.

-     --embed
-     Embed - When recompiling packages, embed the downloaded resources into the package.

      --outputdirectory=VALUE
      OutputDirectory - Specifies the directory for the downloaded Chocolatey package file.
 If not specified, uses the current directory.

 ~~~